johnshields/johnshields/README.md

 ***

 ### Qualifications: :mortar_board:
+Bachler of Science in Computing in Software Development = :heavy_check_mark:

-Bachler of Science in Computing in Software Development
+Bachler of Science (Honours) in Computing in Software Development = `In Progress`

 ***
 ### Interests and Hobbies: :runner: